-Figure 5-1 is a graph of the sand samples collected within the swash zone, at the wet/dry line, on the upper beach face, and from the berm near the stairwell at the center of the project area's shoreline.
+Figure 7-4 is a graph of the grain size distribution from the sand samples after maintenance #1 and before maintenance #2 (SC Comp Beach 2016).
+These samples were collected within the swash zone, at the wet/dry line, on the upper beach face, and from the berm near the stairwell at the center of the project area's shoreline.
 The composite sample is a combination of all four of these samples.
-Also shown on the graph are the \pm 20% thresholds for the composite beach sand sample.
+Also shown on the graph are the \pm 0% thresholds for the composite beach sand sample.